What is a Peer Academic Leader (PAL)?

 - Programming: Create and implement educational, community building, and outreach programs in residence halls.

-- Mentoring & Tutoring: Serve as a general support/referral for students with academic or personal issues or questions.
+Mentoring & Tutoring: Serve as a general support/referral for students with academic or personal issues or questions.
+Maintain communication, outreach, and support with designated student case load.

-- Staff Collaboration: Work collaboratively with all staff in WPU Department of Residence Life, staff in the Academic Support Center, and staff in other departments on campus.
+Staff Collaboration: Work closely with all staff in WPU Department of Residence Life as well as collaborate with staff in the Academic Support Center, and staff in other departments on campus.

 What are the benefits of being a PAL?